andahmed371/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 The prime factors of 1231952 are 2, 2, 2, 2, 37 and 2081.
 Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.
 You are allowed to use the standard library
-Your program will be compiled with this command: gcc -Wall -pedantic -Werror -Wextra -std=gnu89 100-prime_factor.c -o 100-prime_factor -lm
+Your program will be compiled with this command: gcc -Wall -pedantic -Werror -Wextra -std=gnu89 100-prime_factor.c -o 100-primefactor -lm
 12. Numbers have life; they're not just symbols on paper Write a function that prints an integer.
-Prototype: void print_number(int n);
+Prototype: void printnumber(int n);
 You can only use _putchar function to print
 You are not allowed to use long
 You are not allowed to use arrays or pointers